 Over the past several years, California has seen some of the deadliest and most destructive wildfire events in modern history.
 Experts caution that due to climate change, we have entered a new era of perennial megafires that will only become more destructive and costlier in the coming decades.
 While there are no easy solutions to these challenges, it is clear that landscape architects and urban designers have an important role to play.
-Today we are working on a handful of research projects that address landscape strategies for wildfire resilience in California, especially in the wildland-urban interface, or WUI.
-We have worked with the California Governor’s Office of Planning and Research, The Nature Conservancy, and students at California State Polytechnic, Pomona, and various other universities through our annual summer studio.
+SWA has worked on a handful of projects that address landscape strategies for wildfire resilience in California, especially in the wildland-urban interface, or WUI.
+We have worked with the California Governor’s Office of Planning and Research and the non-profit, The Nature Conservancy.

 RESEARCH TEAM